devrosx/PrintManager/README.md

 # Updates:
 0.29
+- added page selecter for preview panel and window
 - big rewrite (something may not work)
 - fixed extract image from PDF (CMYK/RGB)
 - new compact menu